nebulaa/streamlit-application-on-AWS/README.md

 # Streamlit Application on AWS

 This is a web application project that was developed using Streamlit.
-The purpose of this project is to build a web application using Azure Cloud services for most backend services.
+The purpose of this project is to build a web application using AWS Cloud services for most backend services.

 The application uses the following AWS services:
 - S3 Bucket